yuxshao/ptcollab/README.md

 1. Pixel for making such an awesome music software!
 2. Everyone involved in ptweb!
 3. Friends and family for supporting this!
-4. jaxcheese, neozoid, steedfarmer, ewangreen for testing out with me, making tunes together, and giving great feedback!
+4. jaxcheese, neozoid, steedfarmer, ewangreen, gkpotter for testing out with me, making tunes together, and giving great feedback!
 5. steedfarmer for helping me hunt down this nasty networking bug!
 6. arcofdream for helping conceptualize the UI, giving feedback,